across the world

 “Approach the New Year with resolve to find the opportunities hidden in each new day”- Michael Josephson- a former law professor and motivational speaker in the United States of America.

-Don’t Set Failure for your Business and Avoid these Common Pitfalls to Outshine in 2019:
+Don’t Set Failure for your Business and Avoid these Small Business Pitfalls to Outshine in 2019

 1. Devise a Plan for the Coming Year –